mbuckbee/expaddons-rails-example/readme.md

 </center>

+## Overview

+This will setup a new live Heroku app containing:

+- All 12 of the new Expedited Add-ons

+- Web Forms to test all the addons

+- Example inputs and links to the API explorer and Github repo for each Add-on's gem

+There is no need to run the application locally.

 ## Step 1

 Clone this to your local dev machine

 ## Step 2

+From the directory you cloned the repo to:

 Provision a new Heroku App, the free app tier is more than sufficient for this.